COVID-19 Supervisory and Regulatory FAQs

 A: On April 24, the Board announced an interim final rule to amend Regulation D (Reserve Requirements of Depository Institutions) to delete the six-per-month limit on convenient transfers from the "savings deposit" definition.
 The Board took this action in light of the elimination of reserve requirements on all transaction accounts, making the retention of a regulatory distinction in Regulation D between reservable "transaction accounts" and non reservable "savings deposits" unnecessary.
 In addition, financial disruptions arising in connection with COVID-19 have caused many depositors to have a more urgent need for access to their funds by remote means, particularly in light of the closure of many depository institution branches and other in-person facilities.
 The interim final rule was intended to allow depository institution customers more convenient access to their funds and to simplify account administration for depository institutions.
 Further information, including a full set of frequently asked questions and answers, is available here.

-Q: Our institution plans to use a visitor questionnaire to screen customers for COVID-19 exposure risk, prior to entrance to branch facilities.
+Q: Our institution plans to use a visitor questionnaire to screen customers for COVID-19 exposure risk prior to entrance to branch facilities.
 Is there any regulatory guidance restricting this process?

 A: Although Federal Reserve regulations or guidance generally do not preclude such a practice, depending on the specifics of the questionnaire, it is possible that some restrictions might apply.
 However, the bank should confirm that any such steps do not violate any state, local, or other federal requirements before proceeding.

 A: No Federal Reserve approval is required if the bank is a state member bank, although, consistent with SR letter 13-6/CA letter 13-3, "Supervisory Practices Regarding Banking Organizations and their Borrowers and Other Customers Affected by a Major Disaster or Emergency," the bank should advise the responsible Reserve Bank of any temporary changes.
-If the bank is a national bank or state nonmember bank, the primary federal regulator of the bank is the appropriate authority to determine if an approval is necessary.
+If the bank is a national bank or state nonmember bank, the primary federal regulator of the bank is the appropriate authority to determine if approval is necessary.
 We also encourage banks to notify their state regulator of any such changes.
-State member banks are encouraged to consider the needs of the community when making decisions regarding the temporary closure or relocation of branches.
+Banks are encouraged to consider the needs of the community when making decisions regarding the temporary closure or relocation of branches.

 Q: May a state member bank temporarily close a (random) branch without any regulatory approval in order to use this branch as an alternate work site?

 A: Prior approval of the Federal Reserve is not required and customer notices are not required to be given with respect to temporary branch closures.
 However, as a good business practice, we would encourage state member banks to try to inform customers of the temporary closure, including through email, notice on its website, notice at the branch, or other means.
 With respect to "temporary" closures, Board regulations do not define "temporary," so there is flexibility with respect to this determination.
 In general, however, closures lasting less than one year have been considered temporary.
-For closures that may extend longer than one year, banks should consult further with the responsible Reserve Bank concerning whether any application or notice requirements would be required.
+For closures that may extend longer than one year, banks should consult further with the responsible Reserve Bank and appropriate state regulator concerning whether any application or notice requirements would be required.

 Q: Is a state-member-bank branch considered open if the drive-thru is open and the external ATM is available?

-A: Yes, a branch is considered open if drive-thru service staffed with a live bank employee is being provided.
+A: Yes, a branch is considered open if drive-thru service staffed with a bank employee is being provided.
 This would be considered a temporary change in service, not a temporary closure.
 Prior approval would not be required for the temporary change in service.

 Q: How should a bank evaluate limits on large-scale withdrawals of cash when a bank does not have adequate cash levels on hand?